FITNYC-FRS/MAIN/README.md

 Documentation of the processes and resource materials will be maintained to create a knowledge repository located here on this github.

+Check out the wiki for more info: [FRS_wiki](https://github.com/FITNYC-FRS/MAIN/wiki)